tanayseven/personal-website/blog/2016-07-18-at-nelkinda-coderetreat.rst

 since I’ve never used lambdas in Java before.
 Also, my partner was not very comfortable with lambdas and quite a lot of time was spent in both of us learning how it works.

-Later I was paired with my friend <a href="https://twitter.com/Mistcrafter">Douglas Vaz</a> who introduced me to a new way of writing code that is BDD.
+Later I was paired with my friend `Douglas Vaz <https://twitter.com/Mistcrafter>`__ who introduced me to a new way of writing code that is BDD.
 “BDD is TDD done right” this is the statement most of the blogs and or websites all over the internet contain.
 From what I’ve learnt, in BDD you don’t have to think about the implementation of the feature that you are going to test.
 Instead, just write a test about the behaviour or the